About this policy

 Collection of personal information

-We try to only collect the information we need for the function or activity we are carrying out.
+We only collect the information we need for the function or activity we are carrying out.
 The main way we will collect your personal information is when you give it to us.
 For example, we collect your personal information when you:

 - speak to our assessors when they visit an aged care service